-I figured that if I was going to keep this dog, I needed to take her to the vet to get vaccinations and a checkup.
+I figured that if I was going to keep this dog, I needed to take her to the vet for routine care, including getting vaccinations and a checkup.
 And to also figure out when she could get spayed.

 It was her first time in my car, and she found herself enticed by my air vents.

 Fortunately, the vet was right down the road.